A Lifelong Love for Reading Starts At Home - The Learning Experience

 Here at The Learning Experience®, we are committed to turning young children into lifelong readers, placing an emphasis on literacy starting with our littlest learners.
 While our teachers’ dedication to implementing our Fun with Phonics® program is a major reason why more than 9 out of 10 of our graduates enter kindergarten reading, fostering a love for reading at home is crucial for early literacy success.

-• Children read to three times a week or more by a member of their family were about twice as likely to score in the top 25% for reading, in comparison to children who were read to less than three times per week.”
+• Children read to three times a week or more by a family member were about twice as likely to score in the top 25% for reading, in comparison to children who were read to less than three times per week.”
 (National Center for Education Statistics)

 • According to Allina Health, reading or talking to your child for at least one hour per day will lead to your child’s vocabulary becoming 8,000 to 10,000 words.
 By the time a child enters kindergarten they will need a minimum of 10,000 words to continue on a path to successful reading.